 2nd Amendment: That we amend the motion to strike the sentence found at (f)(2)(i)a.i.1, which states: "The preservation of onsite Native Tree(s) may be used to satisfy this requirement."
-Moved by Hall, who noted that a lot of the undeveloped lots, proposed to be developed at BABCNC's PLU Committee have native trees on them.
-Hall opined that if you were able to count the trees that were on your lot, maintained toward this requirement, you could potentially eliminate this whole provision, because if you were building a 5,000 square foot house, you would have to add five native trees, but if there were already five native trees on your lot, add those additional five trees or more.
+Moved by Hall, who noted that a lot of the undeveloped lots proposed to be developed at BABCNC's PLU Committee have native trees on them.
+Hall opined that if you were able to count the trees that were on your lot, maintained toward this requirement, you could potentially eliminate this whole provision, because if you were building a 5,000 square foot house, you would have to add five native trees, but if there were already five native trees on your lot, you would have to do nothing.
+Yet there could still be ample space on your lot to add those additional five trees or more.
 He feels that this is not just about protecting the environment but enhancing it and restoring it when possible.